stuartleeks/aoai-simulated-api/docs/metrics.md

 Dimensions:
 - `deployment`: The name of the deployment the metric relates to.
 - `token_type`: The type of token, e.g. `prompt` or `completion`.

+## aoai-simulator.tokens.rate-limit

+Units: `tokens`

+The `aoai-simulator.tokens.rate-limit` metric measures the number of tokens counted by the simulator for rate-limiting.
+This is different to `aoai-simulator.tokens.used` which corresponding to the billing count for tokens.

+Dimensions:
+- `deployment`: The name of the deployment the metric relates to.

 ## aoai-simulator.limits